Eatman

 Willis and Cherry Battle went on to have at least nine children, whose marriage licenses and death certificates list their mother’s maiden name as Cherry Battle, but just as often name her as Cherry Eatmon

-In 1860, Alexander Eatmon, a Nash County farmer, sold 18 year-old Cherry to Margaret H. Battle.
+In 1860, Alexander Eatmon, a Nash County farmer, sold 18 year-old Cherry to a trustee, who passed her on to Margaret H. Battle.
 The young woman went to live at Walnut Hill, Battle’s farm just north of Wilson.
 Shortly after, Cherry married Willis, who is believed to have been enslaved on Joshua Barnes‘ neighboring plantation.
 Their eldest child, Rachel Barnes Taylor, was my great-grandmother.

 Studio shots, no. 206: Bessie Eatmon Howard.